ChrisGuzak/IdlPlayground/README.md

 * Become fluent through practice.
 * Contribute to the success of others.

+## Satisfying dependencies

+Use package managers to access useful libraries and tools needed by the code being created.

+### Working outside os.2020

+For the Windows operating system developers, see [this description](https://dev.azure.com/chrisguzak/Projects/_git/ChrisGuzakWork?path=/ChrisGuzak/Docs/OS.2020Dependencies.md) for details on how to apply work in isolation to work that depends on internal Windows APIs.

 ## Acknowledgements

 For Marina and others who asked me to share what I know.